AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

 prevent.
 Or, make the type non-limited, and gain the benefits of aggregates, but lose the ability to prevent copies.

-In Ada 2005, an aggregate is allowed to be limited; we can say:
+Since Ada 2005, an aggregate is allowed to be limited; we can say:

 .. code:: ada run_button